2021 NBA Finals: Game 5

 Milwaukee became the first team in the series to win on the road.
 Antetokounmpo, Holiday and Middleton combined for 88 points, becoming the fifth trio to each score 25 points on 50% shooting in a single Finals game, and the first to accomplish the feat since the Lakers' Abdul-Jabbar (36 points), James Worthy (33), and Magic Johnson (26) in 1985.
 Phoenix lost three straight games for only the second time in the season, the first occurring six months earlier.
 Paul ended the game with 21 points, 11 assists and one turnover, while Ayton finished with 20 points and 10 rebounds.
 Booker became the first player in the Finals to score at least 40 in consecutive games and lose both.
-Antetokounmpo and him were the first pair of players to score 40+ twice in the same Finals.
+Antetokounmpo and he were the first pair of players to score 40+ twice in the same Finals.
 Bucks' role player Thanasis Antetokounmpo, the older brother of Giannis, and assistant coach Josh Oppenheimer were away from the team due to COVID-19 health and safety protocols.
 The NBA also replaced referee Sean Wright after he entered health and safety protocols.